Adult Protective Services

 To report elder abuse, please call the 24-HOUR confidential hotline at:

 916-787-8860 or 1-888-886-5401

-Adult Protective Services (APS) receives reports of abuse and neglect of elderly and dependent adults residing in their homes for investigation and evaluation of their need for protection and/or services.
+Adult Protective Services (APS) receives reports of abuse and neglect of elderly and dependent adults who are residing in their homes to provide investigation and evaluation of their need for protection and/or supportive services.
 APS provides and/or coordinates support services for emergency situations.

 APS is a 24-hour service program that investigates all situations involving Placer County residents (age 65 and older) and dependent adults (age 18 to 64 and physically or mentally impaired) who are reported to be endangered by physical, sexual, financial abuse, isolation, neglect or self-neglect.

 Mandated by the state, APS is defined by the Welfare and Institutions Code 15610.10 as the agency that provides preventive and remedial activities performed on behalf of elders and dependent adults who are unable to protect their own interests, harmed, or threatened with harm, caused physical or mental injury due to the action or inaction of another person or their own action as a result of ignorance, illiteracy, incompetence, mental limitation, substance abuse, or poor health, lacking in adequate food, shelter, or clothing, exploited of their income and resources, or deprived of entitlement due them.

 The California Department of Social Services, Adult Protective Services (APS) program offers a free online mandated reporting training for everyone working with elder and dependent adults.
 The online course reviews how, when, and where to report suspected abuse or neglect of elders or dependent adults, as well as educates reporters on what to expect after a report is filed.
 Mandated reporter responsibilities are detailed and how to recognize the signs of abuse are thoroughly examined.